opencaesar/oml-tutorials/docs/tutorial-2.md

 	includes <http://example.com/tutorial2/description/components#>
 ```

-9. Let us check that our ontologies are good so far, by running the task called `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
+9. Let us check that our ontologies are good so far, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
 This should run with no errors.

 **New Queries**